shigdon/snakemake_mucilage-isolates/README.md

 ```

-Then. set the absolute path for the pfam database on the system in `config.json`.
+Then, set the absolute path for the pfam database on the system in `config.json`.

 ## Execute